chef/chef-web-docs/chef_master/source/quick_start.rst

 Quick Start
 =====================================================

-For the quickest way to get started using |chef|:
+For the quickest way to get started using Chef:

 #.
-Download the |chef dk|: http://downloads.chef.io/chef-dk/.
+Download the Chef development kit: http://downloads.chef.io/chef-dk/.
 #.
-Set your system |ruby| to this path:
+Set your system Ruby to this path:

    .. code-block:: bash

       $ /opt/chefdk/embedded/bin/ruby

 #.
 Generate a cookbook:

    .. code-block:: bash